Teenlife

 4. Vary what you study – and how

 Again, novelty benefits content recall.
-Just like varying your study location, varying what you review helps memory.
-Begin by studying one subject, and then move on to another.
+Like varying your study location, mixing up what you review helps memory.
+Begin by studying one subject and then move on to another.
 You can also vary the type of material that you are using (for example, flashcards or practice problems).
 By reviewing information via multiple techniques (completing practice quizzes, rewriting notes, watching videos, etc.), you can avoid boredom with your routine and master course content.

 5. Provide yourself with a broader context for understanding.